humayunrehmanteo/ateapoc2backend/README.md

-General: Please create a DB and feed initial records using SQL file, added in root directory.
+General: Please create a DB and feed initial records using SQL files, added in DBScript directory.

 API Solution:
 This Api has three endpoints